gnxmanu/airlift/README.md

 E-mail distribution automation with specific individual payload.

 ## Description
 Takes all email-labeled files (e.g., 'anderson@metacortex.com.xlsx') from a folder and sends an email with the corresponding file to each individual.
-Python 3.7.5.
+For Python 3.7.5.

 ### Dependencies
 * Modules: `smtplib`, `ssl`, `os`,`re` `getpass`.